Sempris/SPA-exercises/README.md

 # SPA-exercises

-All exercises from SPA module at DCI:
+All exercises from SPA module at DCI (exercises' names correspond to repo's directory names):

 - 25.10.21: Toggle items by clicking on a button (Vanila JS, Bootstrap).
 Exercise: browser-toggleitems.
 - 26.10.21: DOM Traversing (children, siblings, append etc.).
 Exercise: browser-dom-traversing.